-With a tradition of excellence dating from the founding of the University of Idaho, the College of Engineering has developed and maintained engineering degree programs that are noted for quality.
+With a tradition of excellence dating from the founding of the University of Idaho, the College of Engineering has developed and maintained engineering degree programs on the Moscow campus that are noted for quality.
 For over 40 years, graduate programs in several disciplines have been available at off-campus sites as well.
-Since granting its first degrees in 1896, graduates of the college have spread throughout the world.
-The large number of firms and agencies throughout the country seeking to hire Idaho engineering graduates attests to the reputation of the university's engineering program.
+Since 1896, when it granted its first degrees, graduates of the college have spread throughout the world.
+The large number of firms and agencies throughout the country that send interviewers to the campus each year seeking to hire Idaho engineering graduates attest to the reputation of the university's engineering program.